sellvana/sellvana/README.md

             fastcgi_pass 127.0.0.1:9000;
             ## or use unix socket, depepnding on your FPM config:
             # fastcgi_pass unix:/run/php/php7.0-fpm.sock;

+            ## you must ensure your php.ini or php-fpm pool configuration has
+            ## not disabled security.limit_extensions for PATH_INFO to not
+            ## have a security issue

             fastcgi_split_path_info ^(.+\.php)(.*)$;
             fastcgi_param SCRIPT_FILENAME $document_root$fastcgi_script_name;
             fastcgi_param PATH_INFO $fastcgi_path_info;